argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/examples/kong/README.md

 It is imperative you install the APIs **before** installing Kong, as the Helm chart detects the APIs and also installs the correct roles for Kong itself to manage Gateway resources.

-## Step 1 - Create a cluster with Kong Gateway support.
+## Step 1 - Deploy Kong Ingress to the cluster

 Follow [the official instructions](https://docs.konghq.com/kubernetes-ingress-controller/2.9.x/deployment/k4k8s/#helm)